The Construction Vibration Damage Guide (CVDG)

-This section of the free, 100+ page Construction Vibration Damage Guide ("CVDG") for Homeowners has summary information for those whose homes have developed cracking in walls, damage to home mechanical systems, doors and windows misalignment, damage to concrete and concrete blocks, exterior stucco cracks and other signs of distress while road construction, or any other heavy equipment construction causing ground vibration, has been occurring within hearing distance.
-Such individuals may have real concerns about whether the construction caused the damage to their home or property and how they should deal with that problem.
+This chapter of the Construction Vibration Damage Guide ("CVDG"), in the free Homeowners edition and the comprehensive Professional Edition, is your key to the extensive information provided in the CVDG's other chapters about most aspects of vibration damage to houses, buildings and other structures.
+It has summary information, written mostly in layman's language accessible to non-scientists, for those whose homes or buildings have developed cracking in walls, damage to home mechanical systems, doors and windows misalignment, damage to concrete and concrete blocks, exterior stucco cracks and other signs of distress while heavy equipment use in construction (e.g. road construction) causing ground vibration, has been occurring within hearing distance.
+Such individuals may have real concerns about whether the construction is responsible for the damage to their home or property and how they should deal with that problem.
+All visitors to Vibrationdamage.com should read this page before perusing others on the site, as it introduces most of the information and concepts, with direct links to them, which are discussed more fully in later chapters of the CVDG.

 Although construction vibration damage usually isn't hard to see (example in drywall at right), it often takes place without the immediate knowledge of the nearby residents.
 They simply haven't thought to look for it or they attribute the damage they see to other causes.
 Only later, as damage becomes more extensive and apparent, will some homeowners note it as unusual.
 Other types of damage to mechanical systems like plumbing and heating, as well as to the structure itself, may be hidden to casual view and may only become apparent later when failure takes place.
 Stresses placed on the structure by construction vibration are resolved over a considerable period of time (months to years), so that the full extent of any vibration damage may not become clear until many months after completion of the job.

-Most people don't have the scientific knowledge and legal experience to document a vibration damage claim properly and deal with the contractor, its insurer and its attorneys.
-They may not be able to get, analyze or fully understand the real import of vibration monitoring data acquired on behalf of the contractor.
-Often, that vibration monitoring is only started after damage is reported, in the relatively rare examples where any monitoring is done at all.
-Without proper knowledge, preparation, research, documentation and analysis, homeowners have little chance for fair treatment by construction companies, project sponsors and insurers determined to evade responsibilities for construction vibration damage.
+Most people don't have the scientific knowledge and, all too frequently, litigation experience to document a vibration damage claim properly and deal with the contractor, its insurer and its attorneys.
+They may not be able to get, analyze or fully understand the real meaning of any vibration monitoring data acquired on behalf of the contractor.
+Often, that vibration monitoring, required by boilerplate language in many construction contracts, is only started after damage is reported - in the relatively rare examples where any monitoring is done at all.
+Without adequate knowledge, preparation, research, documentation and analysis, homeowners with legitimate damage claims have little chance for fair treatment by construction companies, project sponsors and insurers determined to evade responsibilities for construction vibration damage.
 The CVDG will help you gain the necessary knowledge.

 How Damage Can Happen